baynezy/git.aliases/README.md

 ###### Rebase a Feature

-To interactively rebase a feature branch before merging it. **Make sure you are in the branch you want to rebase**
+To interactively rebase a feature branch before merging it.
+**Make sure you arein the branch you want to rebase**

     git rbd